 Apart from acute infection or injury, CRP points to chronic or systemic inflammation.
 Its levels rise in response to chronic stress .

-CRP is not only a marker of inflammation, it also worsens any underlying inflammation.
-In the lining of blood vessels, CRP lowers nitric oxide and prostacyclin release, which improve blood flow, while increasing the inflammatory compounds (monocyte chemoattractant protein-1 (MCP-1), interleukin-8 (IL-8), and plasminogen activator inhibitor-1 (PAI-1)) .
+CRP is not only a marker of inflammation, but it also worsens any underlying inflammation.
+In the lining of blood vessels, CRP lowers nitric oxide and prostacyclin release, which worsens blood flow, while increasing the inflammatory compounds (monocyte chemoattractant protein-1 (MCP-1), interleukin-8 (IL-8), and plasminogen activator inhibitor-1 (PAI-1)) .

-CRP increases inflammation in blood vessels and hardens the arteries, which can eventually lead to heart disease.
-Plus, it can activate cells that line the interior of blood vessels and can cause their dysfunction [6, 7, 8].
+CRP increases inflammation in blood vessels and contributes to hardening of the arteries, which can eventually lead to heart disease.
+Plus, it can activate cells that line the interior of blood vessels causing them to malfunction [6, 7, 8].

 Additionally, CRP reduces nitric oxide release from arteries and veins, depriving tissues of adequate blood flow .
-Nitric oxide is good for the cardiovascular system because it relaxes blood vessels, increasing oxygen and blood flow throughout the body .
+Nitric oxide is good for the cardiovascular system because it relaxes blood vessels, increases oxygen and improves blood flow throughout the body .

 To make matters worse, plaques in arteries can also release CRP into the bloodstream, perpetuating the cycle in people who already suffer from heart disease or who are at high risk .

 When should you be concerned?
-CRP levels <1 mg/L are considered low-risk, 1 to 3 mg/L as average risk, and >3 mg/L as high risk for cardiovascular disease .
+CRP levels <1 mg/L are considered low-risk, 1 to 3 mg/L as average risk, and >3 mg/L as high risk for heart disease.
+Read more here .

 High LDL and High CRP: A Deadly Combination

-Increased levels of LDL cholesterol in at-risk patients cause blood vessels to increase CRP, which may, in turn, makes more LDL enter blood vessel cells .
+Increased levels of LDL cholesterol in at-risk patients cause blood vessels to make more CRP, which, in turn, helps more LDL-C enter blood vessel cells .

-Similarly, CRP was additive to LDL cholesterol (and the Framingham 10-year risk score) in predicting future cardiovascular disease in healthy American women in the Women’s Health Study .
+Similarly, CRP was additive to LDL cholesterol (and the Framingham 10-year risk score) in predicting future cardiovascular disease in healthy American women in the Women’s Health Study (14.7k women) .

-The American Heart Association and Centers for Disease Control and Prevention recommended using CRP as a risk marker for cardiovascular diseases in people with a Framingham risk score between 10% and 20%.
-This subgroup of patients may benefit from high-sensitivity (hs)-CRP testing, mainly because physicians are often undecided about the treatment for a patient who is considered at intermediate risk .
+The American Heart Association and Center for Disease Control and Prevention recommend using CRP as a risk marker for heart diseases in people with a Framingham risk score between 10% and 20%.
+This subgroup of people may benefit from high-sensitivity (hs)-CRP testing, mainly because doctors are often undecided about the treatment for a patient who is considered at intermediate risk .

-A controversial trial named JUPITER, healthy people with high-normal CRP levels (> 2 mg/L) given statins experienced a 44% reduction in their risk of heart attacks, stroke, hospital admissions for unstable angina, or death from heart disease .
+In a controversial trial named JUPITER, healthy people with high-normal CRP levels (> 2 mg/L) given statins experienced a 44% reduction in their risk of heart attacks, stroke, hospital admissions for unstable angina, and death from heart disease .
 This study has, however, received a lot of critiques and should be taken with a grain of salt .

 High Blood Pressure

-Research suggests that CRP may turn on a pro-inflammatory switch in blood vessels, making them narrow and stiff– resulting in high blood pressure (hypertension) .
+Research suggests that CRP may turn on a pro-inflammatory switch in blood vessels, making them narrower and stiffer – resulting in high blood pressure (hypertension) .

-Elevated CRP preceded new-onset hypertension at an early stage in an elderly healthy population.
-People with the highest CRP levels had a twofold greater risk of high blood pressure compared to those with the lowest CRP levels .
+Elevated CRP preceded new-onset hypertension at an early stage in an elderly healthy population (over 300 people).
+Those with the highest CRP levels had a twofold greater risk of high blood pressure compared to those with the lowest CRP levels .

 2) Metabolic Syndrome

-People with metabolic syndrome have high inflammation and CRP levels.
-The more features of metabolic syndrome a person has, the more their CRP levels increase (linearly so).
-It additionally increases the risk of heart complications in people with the syndrome [8, 8, 8].
+Studies have found that people with metabolic syndrome have more inflammation and higher CRP levels.
+The more features of metabolic syndrome a person has, the more their CRP levels increase (linearly so) .

-School children who were overweight/obese had higher levels of CRP and IL-6, whereas children with more belly fat and total body fat only had higher levels of CRP.
-CRP levels can even predict BMI changes during childhood [12, 13].
+Studies found that schoolchildren who were overweight/obese had higher levels of CRP and IL-6, whereas children with more belly fat and total body fat only had higher levels of CRP.
+CRP levels could even predict BMI changes during childhood [13, 14].

-High CRP levels are associated with a great risk of strokes, stroke complications, and death.
-Levels over 3 mg/ml were linked with a 40% increased risk, compared with CRP<1 mg/l over a 15-year follow-up period, especially in men with high blood pressure [14, 14, 14].
+Several studies have found that high CRP levels were associated with a great risk of strokes, stroke complications, and death.
+Levels over 3 mg/ml were linked with a 40% increased risk, compared with CRP<1 mg/l over a 15-year follow-up period, especially in men who also had high blood pressure .

 5) Obstructive Sleep Apnea